Leadership in Action

 Click to Enlarge.

-A wealth of information exists to help employers investigate options for controlling identified hazards.
 Good leadership will seek input from workers on the feasibility and effectiveness of hazard control measures.
-Click on the button to learn more about the actions leaders can take to show a strong commitment to controlling hazardous conditions and unsafe behaviors in the workplace.
+See below what actions leaders can take to show a strong commitment to controlling hazardous conditions and unsafe behaviors in the workplace.

 - Review sources such as OSHA standards and consensus guidelines to identify potential control measures.

 - Use the Hierarchy of Controls as a primary strategy for prioritizing control measures.

 - Investigate control measures used in other workplaces and determine whether they would be effective at your workplace.

 - Get input from workers to suggest and evaluate solutions based on their knowledge of the facility, equipment, and work processes.

 Employers should select the controls that are the most feasible, effective, and permanent.
 To do that, they should use the "Hierarchy of Controls" that best eliminate or mitigate hazards and unsafe behaviors.
 Leaders should also review and discuss control options with workers to ensure that controls are feasible and effective.